twcook/AxiusMEM/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-description: Report a bug or unexpected behavior in AxiusMEM
+description: Report a bug or unexpected behavior in AxiusMEM™
 labels: bug
 ---